Ticketedmoon/merciless-mario/README.md

 **Menu Scene**
 - Select menu item with `mouse-left`
-- Move up and down menu items with `arrow-up` or `arrow-down`
+- Or move up and down menu items with `arrow-up` or `arrow-down`
   - Select current menu item with `enter`

 **Gameplay Scene**
 - Move around with `W, S, A, D` or the arrow keys.